 The Alliance of Minority Business Students

-is a student-organization that promotes academic and career success among the diverse student body at Kenan-Flagler.
+(AMBS) is a student-organization that promotes academic and career success among the diverse student body at UNC Kenan-Flagler.
 The group specifically seeks

 AMBS works closely with faculty, alumni and corporate partners, hosting a variety of activities throughout the year including:

 is an incredible weekend for prospective minority MBA students to get immersed in life as an MBA student

 - Diversity career fair preparation workshops in conjunction with the Career Management Center